bogdan-grozoiu/grozoiu.com/content/contact/_index.md

 If you want to have a look at my background, please see my [CV](/cv/).

+If you would like to colaborate with me, pleasee see my [services](/services/).

-Thank you for reaching out to me!
+Thank you for reaching out to me,

+Bogdan.